augustoliks/aws-mini-book/README.md

 The repository was created to centralize informations and notes about the principal components of the AWS Cloud Provider.
 The objective this project is provides a solid base to prepare students for AWS certificates exams.

-The repository is an open initiative, collaborate with your PR :smile:
+The repository is an open initiative, collaborate with your PR :smile: :rocket:

 The content is written in the markdown file format.
 Each commit and push on `main` branch trigger a github action that transpile markdown files to modern web static files with MkDocs and provides via Github Pages.